pat/blog/_posts/2013-07-11-gutentag-simple-rails-tagging.markdown

   - rails
   - gems
   - examples
+excerpt: "The last thing the Rails ecosystem needs is another tagging gem.
+But I went and built one anyway… it’s called Gutentag, and perhaps worth it for the name alone (something I get an inordinate amount of happiness from)."
 ---
 The last thing the Rails ecosystem needs is another tagging gem.
 But I went and built one anyway… it’s called